-I have a lovely partner named Heather, a dog named Tito, and two hilarious children named Vern and Fran.
+I have a lovely partner named Heather, a dog named Tito, and three hilarious children named Vern, Frannie, and Murphy.
 I am committed to disability rights in my scholarship, service, and teaching.
 My work brings together rhetoric, writing, disability studies, and critical pedagogy.
-My first book, entitled Disability Rhetoric, is due out in 2013 with Syracuse University Press.
+My first book, entitled Disability Rhetoric, was published with Syracuse University Press in 2014.
 I am the Founding Editor of the Canadian Journal of Disability Studies.

 Reynolds, Nedra and Jay Dolmage.
 The Bedford Bibliography for Teachers of Writing 7th Edition.
 Boston: Bedford St, Martin’s Press, 2011.

 “Disabled Upon Arrival: The Rhetorical Construction of Race and Disability at Ellis Island.”
 Cultural Critique.
 Winter 2011.